glenlakehoa/bylaws/bylaws.md

     <li>collecting the assessments, depositing the proceeds thereof in a bank depository which it shall approve and using the proceeds to administer the Association;</li>
     <li>making and amending use restrictions and rules and regulations;</li>
     <li>opening of bank accounts on behalf of the Association and designating the signatories required;</li>
-    <li>enforcing by legal means the provisions of the Declaration, these ByLaws, and the rules and regulations adopted by it, and bringing any proceedings which may be instituted on behalf of or against the Owners concerning the Association;</li>
+    <li>enforcing by legal means the provisions of the Declaration, these Bylaws, and the rules and regulations adopted by it, and bringing any proceedings which may be instituted on behalf of or against the Owners concerning the Association;</li>
     <li>obtaining and carrying insurance against casualties and liabilities, as provided in the Declaration, and paying the premium cost thereof;</li>
     <li>paying the cost of all services rendered to the Association or its members which are not directly chargeable to Owners;</li>
     <li>keeping books with detailed accounts of the receipts and expenditures affecting the Association and its administration, and specifying the maintenance and repair expenses and any other expenses incurred; and functions.</li>